Get a bridging loan to buy and renovate a property to sell

 Finance available: refurbishment bridging loans

-A refurbishment bridging loan is designed specifically for short-term use, to “bridge” the gap between purchase and repayment – by sale or by mortgaging on a residential or buy-to-let mortgage.
+A refurbishment bridging loan is designed specifically for short-term use to “bridge” the gap between purchase and repayment – by sale or mortgage on a residential or buy-to-let mortgage.

 Significant funding